 The time in Kiev is 7 hours later than US Eastern Standard, 2 hours later than Greenwich Mean.
 Ukraine covers one time zone.
 Daylight Saving Time is in effect from the first Sunday of April until the last Sunday of October.

-Ukraine is member to numerous world and regional international bodies, including United Nations (UN), OSCE, the Council of Europe, EU Energy Community, the GUAM and the Commonwealth of Independent States (CIS).
+Ukraine is member to numerous world and regional international bodies, including United Nations (UN), OSCE, the Council of Europe, EU Energy Community and the GUAM.
 The country is currently taking steps to accede to EU and NATO, and has special partnership with both organisations.

 Ukraine obtained a market economy status from both the USA and the EU and has also joined the World Trade Organization (WTO).
-Ukraine plans to enter into a free trade agreement with the EU in 2012-2014.
 Foreign direct investment (FDI) has continued to flow in, although in a relatively low volume.

 In 1992 Ukraine became a member of the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (World Bank).
 It also became affiliated with the European Bank for Reconstruction and Development (EBRD).